zenners/react-tunes/README.md

   * The Griddle component needs the following attributes.
     - results: The data it's going to put in the grid.
     - tableClassName: set the "table" to apply some extra CSS
-    - columnMetadat: This is going to be the object we built earlier and it's just some more config stuff for our component
+    - columnMetadata: This is going to be the object we built earlier and it's just some more config stuff for our component
     - columns: An array of the columns for our Grid. "trackName", "artistName", etc.

 That's it!
 If you finish early, you have a few options.